College Drinking, Changing the Culture: Research-based information on issues related to alcohol abuse and binge drinking among college students.

 Scarleteen: The highest-ranked website for sex education and sexuality advice online for 15-25 year olds.

-http://www.itsyoursexlife.com OR www.gytnow.org provides the facts on STDs, testing, and protection; talking tips to help young people communicate with their partners, parents, and health care providers; and a testing center locator provided by the CDC.
+www.gytnow.org provides the facts on STIs, testing, and protection; talking tips to help young people communicate with their partners, parents, and health care providers; and a testing center locator provided by the CDC.

-Alice!: tons and TONS of information on college sexual health.
+Alice!: Information on college sexual health.
 Ask questions or find an answer to a question.
-A SUPER favorite!
+A SUPERs favorite!

 Planned Parenthood: Info on sexual health, contraception, emergency contraception, etc